Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 A history of miscarriage

-IVF implantation failure especially after PGTA tested embryos were chromosomally normal and/or you produced a ample amount of eggs/blastocysts.
+IVF implantation failure especially after PGTA tested embryos were chromosomally normal and/or you produced an ample amount of eggs/blastocysts.

 A Chinese Medicine Diagnosis of Blood Stasis (heavy periods, blood clots in menstrual bleed, dark blood, brown spotting, strong period pain, fibroids or endometriosis)